 The first and most crucial component of communication strategy is to understand and set the goals for this process.
-Goals are the desired results that a company or organization wants to achieve.
+Goals are the desired outcomes or results that a company or organization wants to achieve.

 So, here communication goals mean the results which a company desires from its communication strategy.
 The goals should be measurable and are not time-bounded.
 The goals don’t need to specify how those have to be achieved.
 Different communication objectives of a business can be-